pablobaxter/AGP-Plugins-Status/README.md

 # Status of 3rd party plugins used with AGP

-This site is to track plugins that are known to break with the latest pre-release verion of AGP.
+This site is to track plugins that are known to break with the latest pre-release version of AGP.

 Current AGP pre-release: [**9.0.0-alpha05**](./agp-9.0.0.md)